uob-coms20007/uob-coms20007.github.io/computability/rice.md

 We then have the

-**Theorem (Rice).** For any $\mathcal{F}$ of computable functions that is not trivial (either the empty set, or the set of all computable functions), the set
-$F$ is undecidable.
+**Theorem (Rice).** For any $\mathcal{F}$ of computable functions that is not trivial (either the empty set, or the set of all computable functions), the reflected set $F$ is undecidable.

 We will not prove Rice's theorem, but rest assured that it is just another reduction.